This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 This is exactly the reason that beef chuck is most common for burgers as it falls right into that sweet spot range of 15 to 20% fat content.
 You get a perfect amount of fat to keep the patty moist and compliment the beefy flavor of the chuck.

 It’s also worth noting that mixing the right types of meat is not only okay, it’s encouraged!
 Some of the best burgers I’ve had in my life have been blends of different types of meat.
-At the end of the day, what you’re looking for is a final mixture that falls in that sweet spot of 15 to 20% fat content (a little higher is ok, especially if you like your burgers well done).
+At the end of the day, what you’re looking for is a final mixture that falls in that sweet spot of 15 to 20% fat content.

 Blending can be a great way to incorporate delicious meats that might normally have too low of a fat content for burgers.
 Ground pork, for example, typically has a fat percentage near 25-30% which can be combined with leaner meats like turkey to make a great burger patty.